Tuesday, June 20, 2017

 The shepherd’s cheese

-The Gujjars of Jammu Kashmir are
+The Gujjars of Jammu Kashmir are the creators of the soft kaladi |

 I learn about it unexpectedly, in keeping with the tradition of getting some of the best leads on culinary trails from the most improbable sources.
 On my maiden trip to Jammu aboard the Malwa Express, my co-passenger, a soldier posted on the Indo-Pak border, turns out to be a ready-reckoner on the region’s cuisine.
 “You have to taste the kaladi, else your trip to Jammu is incomplete,” he insists.